Skip to contents

 bins

 Integer.
-Number of bins to use.
+Number of bins used for the displayed range.
 Default = 30.

 fill